ibm-js/angular-delite/README.md

 	});
 ```

-You can also passing in instead a function with the only condition that it returns an instance of the widget.
+You can also pass in instead a function with the only condition that it returns an instance of the widget.

 ```js
 angular.module("myApp", [])